Garlic Parmesan Chicken Tenders Recipe

 What Temperature Do Chicken Tenderloins Need to Cook to?

 Chicken should be 160 degrees F. before it’s consumed.
-As the chicken bakes, once it reaches 158 degrees, you can remove it from the oven and let it rest for around 5 minutes.
+As the chicken bakes, once it reaches 158 degrees, you can remove it from the oven and let it rest for 5 minutes.
 This gives it time to finish raising the temperature to 160 degrees F as it sits.

 Can cooked chicken be pink?